-Is the club name displayed?
+1. Is the club name displayed?
+Yes No 2.
 Are names of club members displayed?
+Yes No 3.
 Are ages of club members displayed?
-Are the names of the club leader(s) displayed Does the display have a stated theme?
+Yes No 4.
+Are the names of the club leader(s) displayed Yes No 5.
+Does the display have a stated theme?
+Yes No 6.
 Do the display decorations support your club theme?
+Yes No 7.
 Are exhibits neatly arranged in the space available?
-Yes Yes Yes Yes Yes Yes Yes No No No No No No Yes Yes No No
+Yes No 8.
+Is the number of members exhibiting listed in the display?
+Yes No